MrQR-me/docs/index.md

 Your forms can input fields including Text, Date & Media Uploads

-IUnput fields can also be Profile data, which will be automatically populated into forms when a Pro-user account users submit your forms
+Input fields can also be Profile data, which will be automatically populated into forms when a Pro-user account users submit your forms

 [Back to Top](https://docs.mrqr.me/index)
 {: .text-right }